 Employees are permitted to organize and bargain collectively.
-As of July 2005, 82.5 percent of the full-time salaried employees under the Governor's jurisdiction were covered by collective bargaining agreements or memoranda of understanding.
-Approximately 45.6 percent of state employees are represented by the American Federation of State, County and Municipal Employees ("AFSCME").
+As of July 2006, 82.4 percent of the full-time salaried employees under the Governor's jurisdiction were covered by collective bargaining agreements or memoranda of understanding.
+Approximately 45.2 percent of state employees are represented by the American Federation of State, County and Municipal Employees ("AFSCME").
 Approximately 65 percent of state employees, represented by the AFSCME, Pennsylvania Social Services Union and other unions, are covered by contracts effective July 1, 2003 and expiring on June 30, 2007.
 These contracts provide 6.5 percent salary increases over their four-year life.
 Interest arbitration awards cover four other unions.
 Two of the awards expire June 30, 2007 and provide 7 percent increases over their four year terms.
 The other two awards expire June 30, 2008 and provide, respectively, a 14 percent increase over their four year life, and a 10 percent increase over a three year term.
 Approximately 130 employees whose contract expired in June 2003 continue to work while negotiations continue.
-Table 4 presents the number of approved and filled positions under the Governor's jurisdiction for the period 2001 through 2005.
+Table 4, on the following page, presents the number of approved and filled positions under the Governor's jurisdiction for the period 2002 through 2006.